 Interests: popular fiction—women's, romance, erotica, historical, thrillers and suspense, horror, paranormal and YA.

-Emily Sharratt has worked as a children’s book editor for 7 years, at publishers including Frances Lincoln Children’s Books, Walker Books, Templar, Faber Children’s and Orchard Books, as well as editing in a freelance capacity.
+Emily Sharratt has worked as a children’s book editor for ten years, at publishers including Frances Lincoln Children’s Books, Walker Books, Templar, Faber Children’s, Orchard Books and Egmont, as well as editing in a freelance capacity.
 She has written travel pieces for The Times, and her Ellie’s War series for children is published by Scholastic.
 She has been an editor with Cornerstones since 2012.

-Interests: Children's and YA, including literary, historical and humour for this age group.
+Interests: Children's and YA, including literary, historical, magic realism and humour for this age group.

 Martin Shubrook has worked as a writer, editor, editorial director and creative director during his 20-year career in children’s publishing.
 His knowledge and experience covers everything from preschool storybooks to middle grade/YA novels.
 Martin’s clients have included the likes of Penguin, Random House and Egmont.
 He has a serious passion for storytelling and is a master of assisting aspiring authors with plot structure and character development.